Cartoon Butterfly Cupcakes

 Can I freeze these cupcakes?

-How long will the cupcakes keep once decorated?
+How long will they keep once decorated?

 Can I make the butterflies ahead of time?